While tidying up your home and organizing your life can bring a sense of joy, freedom and control, the same may be said for your finances.

-In fact, purging, merging and organizing your financial life may give you a better grasp of what you have, and set you up for a more enjoyable retirement — especially if you find money stashed away in these long-lost accounts.
-Did you know that the Bank of Canada is holding approximately $816 million in unclaimed balances from accounts people have forgotten?
+In fact, clarifying your financial life may give you a better grasp of what you have, and set you up for a more enjoyable retirement — especially if you find money stashed away in any long-lost accounts.
+Did you know that in 2021, the Bank of Canada held approximately $1.06 billion in unclaimed balances from accounts people have forgotten?

 If you become the subject of a CRA audit, the government will go back a maximum of six years to really dig into your finances.
 So for anything older than that, get out your shredder.
 Depending on how long you have been storing your old returns, you could be purging a few boxes right here.

 When did you start your home insurance policy?
 Does it reflect what you have today?
-Depending on when you first started your policy, you could have considerably more (or less) than you needed to, way back when.
-It’s also a good idea to check that your auto policy isn’t covering a child who’s long out of the house, and that the address, family status, and health status on your life insurance plan matches your current situation.
+Depending on when you first started your policy, you could have considerably more (or less) than you need.
+It’s also a good idea to check that your auto policy isn’t covering a child who’s long out of the house and that the address, family status, and health status on your life insurance plan matches your current situation.

-Once you’ve organized all your accounts, plans and policies, you may want to put all the information on paper so you have a snapshot of what you have and what it’s all worth.
-While simplifying your financial life may not spark the same kind of joy that organizing your home may bring, organizing your finances now can help you achieve clarity and control as you look forward to your next life stage.
+Once you’ve organized all your accounts, plans and policies, you may want to put all the information on paper so you have an updated snapshot of what you have and what it’s all worth.
+Although it might seem like it’s too early to plan for retirement, it’s really a matter of reducing, simplifying, and making thoughtful choices to help you achieve clarity and control as you look forward to your second act!